 Jamie Fobert Architects are no strangers to designing in concrete.
 From award-winning private houses to the extension of Tate St Ives, exposed cast in situ concrete is part of their natural palette of materials.
 For this evening Jamie Fobert will guide us through a range of projects, describing the practice’s approach to concrete specification and detailing and lessons learnt along the way.

-The project featured in this evening's presentations is the recently completed Mountview Academy of Theatre Arts in Peckham.
+Also featured in this evening's presentations is the recently completed Mountview Academy of Theatre Arts in Peckham.
 It has an interesting story to tell about the use of exposed concrete to provide a material and cost efficient solution, bringing character and energy savings over the life of the building.
 Mountview Academy of Theatre Arts will be presented by Carl Turner, Carl Turner Architects and Toby Ronalds, Eckersley O'Callaghan Engineers.

 Concrete Elegance is produced by the Building Centre and The Concrete Centre and is hosted by Elaine Toogood, Senior Architect at The Concrete Centre

-The evening presentations will begin at 6.00pm with the evening presentations starting 6.30pm and followed by an audience Q&A and a drinks reception.
+Registration will begin at 6.00pm with the evening presentations starting 6.30pm and followed by an audience Q&A and a drinks reception.

 The event is free but booking is essential.
 As this is a joint event between The Concrete Centre and Building Centre, your booking details for this event will be provided to both parties.